What if plants stopped feeding us?

 "A recent study indicates that 120 million more people worldwide will suffer from protein deficiency, and an additional 1.5 billion women and children will suffer from aggravated anemia due to iron deficiency.
 Once again, it's the South that will pay the highest price.
 In the North," continues the researcher, " the nutritional imbalance could translate into a rise in obesity and overweight due to the increased sugar content of plants."
 To gain a better understanding of this phenomenon, the QualiSud laboratory will be analyzing changes in the nutritional quality of foods produced under high CO2 in order to measure their impact on human health.

 This process could already be underway, as researchers comparing contemporary wild plants with samples taken from pre-industrial herbariums have found that the mineral content of the same species is already lower.
-The problem," continues Alain Gojon, "is that nothing we currently know about the physiology of plant mineral nutrition allows us to explain this.
-And that's what's at stake in the research that will begin in Montpellier in January 2019.
+The problem," continues Alain Gojon, " is that nothing we currently know about the physiology of plant mineral nutrition allows us to explain this.
+And this is the challenge of the research that will begin in Montpellier in January 2019.

 Two hypotheses